Amaka Igwe: Legacy

 Igwe will be remembered for raising the bar in movie and TV production in Nigeria, setting, attaining and maintaining high standards with her company Amaka Igwe Studios at a time when Nollywood was not taken seriously, for not conforming to low standards as a means to achieving success and for inspiring many Nigerian movie makers, Nigerians, and the world as a whole.

 A sense of duty to and respect for God, her family, excellence in everything, the integrity and quality of her work, and tradition in general was an integral part of Amaka.
 She loved her family, and resolved to always be there for them.
 Amaka Igwe invested in people, and they remain her testimony.
-She often told those she directly trained that she would give them what she has so they could add to what they have and be better than her.
+She often told those she directly trained that she would give them what she had so they could add to what they had and be better than her.
 She never thought she was indispensable, and she was committed to the growth and sustenance of the Creative Industries.